 Digital accessibility is an ongoing journey, not a destination.

-We must ensure that all digital content across NC State — including Extension — is accessible for everyone to see, hear and navigate.
-Accessibility requirements apply broadly to digital materials used in Extension programs and services, including:
+In short, we must ensure that digital content across our network of Extension platforms is accessible for everyone to see, hear and navigate.
+The accessibility requirements apply to a broad range of digital materials, including:

 - Websites and webpages